 All drivers have a duty to act with care on the road, and for truck drivers hauling loads, this includes assuring that their loads are properly secured.
 Any involved parties, including those who loaded the truck, can be held liable for an accident resulting from a poorly managed load.
 Often, responsibility for injuries is shared between truck drivers, trucking companies, loading dock workers, vendors, manufacturers, and installers of trucking equipment.

 In addition to accidents caused by unsecured loads, many other things can go wrong with trucks on the road.
 Including errors made by the driver, due to distraction, exhaustion, or the influence of drugs or alcohol; malfunctioning truck equipment; poor weather conditions; and under-qualified drivers who were incapable of handling the truck and its load.

 Dedicated Personal Injury Lawyers Can Help Build Your Case

 If you have been injured in an accident involving a truck, you may be able to file a personal injury claim.
-Fasig & Brooks can help you build a case against the party responsible for your injuries, starting by thoroughly investigating the circumstances of the accident.
+Fasig & Brooks are Tallahassee personal injury lawyers that can help you build a case against the party responsible for your injuries, starting by thoroughly investigating the circumstances of the accident.
 If it is available, we will examine the load, collecting evidence that it was not secured properly or was too heavy.
 We will guide you through the process of bringing a claim, clearly explaining your options and chances of success at each juncture of the case.
 We will fight to secure compensation for the losses you have suffered on account of your accident, including lost wages from missing work, medical bills, and pain and suffering.
 We will support you through the difficult process of coping with the aftermath of a traumatic accident.

 Contact a Tallahassee Truck Accident Attorney